fstark/PloTTY/README.md

 ![Segments](writeup/segments.png)

-Segments are ordered and flipped to minimize the travel of the poltter head:
+Segments are ordered and flipped to minimize the travel of the plotter head:

 ![Motion](writeup/motions.png)